spkdroid/spkdroid/README.md

 </a>
 <br/>

 I am an avid Software developer who believes in rapid prototyping and building a product as quickly as possible to get into the market.
-I make great products for Android and IOS with best in class user experience and craftsmanship.
+I make great products for Android, IOS, and Distributed Systems with best in class user experience and craftsmanship.

+My research areas are Mobile Cloud Computing, Machine learning, Deep Learning, Big data analytics, Natural language processing and Mining massive data sets.

 To learn more about me, visit my [website](https://spkdroid.com).